SINTEF-AppliedCompSci/MRST/README.md

 technology.
 In: Røkke, N.A. and Knuutila, H.K.
 (Eds) Short Papers from the 11th International Trondheim CCS conference, ISBN: 978-82-536-1714-5, 284-290.

+## Related
+See https://github.com/cssr-tools for additional tools that might be of interest 🙂.

 ## Contact
 David Landa-Marbán (dmar@norceresearch.no).